GET THE BOARD ON BOARD

 How can we avoid punishing people for needing a permanent desk for their work?

-For a move to agile working to be a success, it will need more than just budget approval and buy-in from the relevant member of the Board.
+For a move to agile working to be a success, it will need more than just budget approval and buy-in from the relevant leaders.
 Our experience is that project leads who open up their plans and thinking to individuals across the organisation are those who ultimately find less resistance when it comes to implementation.

 That’s not to say a move to agile working demands some wide-ranging stakeholder consultation before it proceeds.
 It really boils down to finding advocates – cheerleaders – across different teams and departments that will champion the move and help to seed positive associations about it amongst those they work with.